Adstefnum/Rating-Concealer/README.md

 - Navigate in your computer to the location where the cloned folder is saved and select the folder.
 - Make sure the Enable Slider is toggled on.
 - Refresh
-- Go to extensions bar on the browser and pin the extension and then go to lichess.org or chess.com and restrict the extension there by selecting ```This can read and change data on:```.
-Then choose lichess.org or chess.com or whatever website you're on.